It's not you, it's your hiring process. Learn how to improve your hiring with our latest report - How to Lose a Candidate in 10 Days.

 What education and early years inspectors look for

 • Ofsted (England): Inspectors will sample suitability records (EY) or the SCR (schools/colleges).
 They expect evidence of decision-making, risk assessments, and ongoing suitability.
+From September 2025, compliance with the updated EYFS reference requirements will be part of this scrutiny.

 • Care Inspectorate Wales: Inspectors review suitability records and DBS evidence for childcare providers.
 Estyn samples SCRs in schools.